ctd-mh3/MMM-AptUpdateNotifier/README.md

   			position: "bottom_bar",
 ```

-Below is example with more optional configuration options used in `config/config.js` file:
+Below is an example with more optional configuration options used in `config/config.js` file:
 ```
 		{
   			module: "MMM-CustomText",